bibifant/NortEval_2/README.md

 from script.azure_openai_connection import get_answer

 nlp = spacy.load("de_core_news_sm")
-    This loads the german language model from spacy
+    This loads the German language model from spacy

 def load_data(json_file_path):
     This reads the json data from "npl_dataset.json" file and returns the loaded data

 def calculate_language_percentages(doc):
-    This calculates the percentage of words in english and german and rounds the result to two decimal places.
+    This calculates the percentage of words in English and German and rounds the result to two decimal places.

 def calculate_average_percentage(dataset_points, key):
-    This function calculates the average percentage of english and german words for all datapoints across the dataset.
+    This function calculates the average percentage of English and German words for all datapoints across the dataset.

 def update_results_file(output_folder, avg_english_percentage, avg_german_percentage):
     This updates the "avg_results" file in the "results" folder with new results by reading existing data,